khach2010/frontendmentor-CHALLENGES/intro-component-with-sign-up-form-challenge/README-template.md

   It take around 4 to 5 hours to design and implement the simple form validation logic.
       + Design : 2.5h
       + JS form validation: 1.5h
+  This is a desktop and mobile responsive version.
+For table, it needs a further adjustment.
 ### The challenge

 Users should be able to: